Science and technology in India: Gaganyaan

-Gaganyaan is a future planned, "in-development-process" space module to send the Indian astronauts into space, who are being trained in Russia.
-The plan is to establish a new "space-station" other than the ISS.
+Gaganyaan is a future planned, "in development process" space module to send the Indian astronauts into space, who are being trained in Russia.
+The plan is to establish a new "space station" other than the ISS.
 India has kept itself from being part of the program, to show its "self reliance".
-The program was, too, delayed due to the pandemic of COVID-19.
+The program was also, delayed due to the pandemic of COVID-19.

 Thirty Meter Telescope

 The Thirty Meter Telescope (TMT) is a planned, eighteen story, astronomical observatory and extremely large telescope to be built on the summit of Mauna Kea in the state of Hawaii.
-The TMT is designed for near-ultraviolet to mid-infrared (0.31 to 28 μm wavelengths) observations, featuring adaptive optics to assist in correcting image blur.
-The TMT will be at the highest altitude of all the proposed ELTs.
+The TMT is designed for near-ultraviolet to mid-infrared (0.31 to 28 μm wavelength) observations, featuring adaptive optics to assist in correcting image blur.
+The TMT will be at the highest altitude of all the proposed Extremely Large Telescopes (ELT).
 The telescope has government-level support from several R&D spending nations: China, Japan, Canada and India.

 Institutions and facilities

 Science academies in India

 The idea of science academies in India has evolved along with the Indian independence movement.
-The three major science academies Indian National Science Academy, Indian Academy of Sciences and the National Academy of Sciences, India were all founded in the pre-independence era (pre-1947) between 1930 and 1935.
+The three major science academies; Indian National Science Academy, Indian Academy of Sciences and the National Academy of Sciences, India were all founded in the pre-independence era (pre-1947) between 1930 and 1935.